mat02/docker-whisper/README.md

 ## Speaker diarization

 Speaker diarization identifies *who* is speaking in each transcribed segment.
-It is powered by [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) using the pyannote segmentation-3.0 model exported to ONNX format.
+It is a local extension powered by [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) using the pyannote segmentation-3.0 model exported to ONNX format.

 **Enable diarization:**